← All varieties

 Fruit

-Size and Form: Medium to large.
-Oblate, slightly oblique.
+Size and Form: Medium to large, oblate, slightly oblique.

-Stem (Stalk): Very short.
+Stem: Very short.

-Cavity: Broad and deep.
+Cavity: Rather broad, deep.

 Calyx: Open.